CodeNerve/Let-Us-Java/README.md

 # Let-Us-Java
-Any amazing :fire: code you may think of in Java compiled here, also a :star: never hurts :grin:
+Any amazing :fire: code you may think of in Java, let's compile all of them here, also a :star: never hurts :grin:

 # Contents